Mature Masculine

 Real ruthlessness has a particular quality:

-Clear: You see what needs to be done.
+Clear: We see what needs to be done.

-Sober: You feel the weight of the decision.
+Sober: We feel the weight of the decision.

 True ruthlessness often feels heavy but needed.
-You do what must be done, not for pleasure.
+We do what must be done, not for pleasure.

 Ruthlessness and Timing

-True ruthlessness includes knowing when.
+True ruthlessness includes knowing when to swing.
 The Hustler acts too fast—he enjoys the cutting and doesn't wait to see if gentler means would work.
 The Chump acts too slow—he waits until the damage is done and the moment has passed.
-The mature Chief acts at the right time: not before it's necessary, not after it's too late.
+The Mature Chief acts at the right time: not before it's necessary, not after it's too late.
 This timing requires presence, not just will.

 Cultivating Ruthlessness

-Notice your avoidance: What hard decisions have you been postponing?
-Which conversations are you avoiding?
-What situations persist because you won't end them?
+Notice avoidance: What hard decisions have we been postponing?
+What situations persist because we won't end them?

-Distinguish ruthlessness from cruelty: Before acting, ask: Am I acting because this is needed, or because I'm angry?
+Distinguish ruthlessness from cruelty: Before acting, ask: Do I act because this is needed, or because I'm angry?
 True ruthlessness is a last resort, not a first impulse.
-Check your motives carefully.

 Accept the cost: Feel the weight of difficult decisions.
-Acknowledge the human cost.
 Ruthlessness that doesn't feel anything has become cruelty.

-Act when action is needed: Once you're clear, move.
+Act when action is needed: Once we're clear, move.
 Don't delay, hoping circumstances will change.

-Take responsibility: Own your decisions.
-Don't blame others.
+Take responsibility: Own our decisions.
 Ruthlessness without responsibility is cowardice disguised.

 Inquiry